micro_sam.automatic_segmentation

 def

-get_predictor_and_segmenter( model_type: str, checkpoint: Union[os.PathLike, str, NoneType] = None, device: str = None, amg: Optional[bool] = None, is_tiled: bool = False, **kwargs) -> Tuple[segment_anything.predictor.SamPredictor, Union[micro_sam.instance_segmentation.AMGBase, micro_sam.instance_segmentation.InstanceSegmentationWithDecoder]]:
+get_predictor_and_segmenter( model_type: str, checkpoint: Union[os.PathLike, str, NoneType] = None, device: str = None, segmentation_mode: Optional[str] = None, is_tiled: bool = False, predictor=None, state=None, **kwargs) -> Tuple[mobile_sam.predictor.SamPredictor, Union[micro_sam.instance_segmentation.AMGBase, micro_sam.instance_segmentation.InstanceSegmentationWithDecoder]]:

 def